top of page

 indoor mold

-Mold Inspections and Tests
+Mold Inspections and Testing

-Mold inspections can be done as part of a home inspection or as a standalone mold inspection.
-The mold inspection includes an inspection of the complaint areas and any associated home systems focusing on visual and olfactory evidence of mold and water problems and will include use of moisture and humidity meters and air and surface sampling as needed.
-Air sampling tests the air for the presence of approximately 20 detectable molds and fungi as well as some allergens.
 Molds that may indicate an underlying problem include Aspergillus/Penicillium, Chaetomium and Stachybotrys.
 Indoor results are compared against an outdoor baseline sample to identify any abnormally elevated mold levels inside the living areas.
-Swab and tape-lift samples may also be taken to identify any visible suspected molds.
-All sample analysis is done by EMSL Laboratories - an independent accredited laboratory - and test results are provided in an intuitive and easy to read report.
+Swab and tape-lift mold test samples may also be taken to identify any visible suspected molds.
+All sample analysis is done by EMSL Laboratories - an independent accredited laboratory.
 EMSL is one of North America's leading environmental testing firms and is accredited by key Industrial Hygiene accreditation bodies as well as by numerous federal agencies (including the DOE, EPA, DOJ and the CDC) and NJ state agencies (including the Department of Environmental Protection and the Department of Labor).

 Mold testing may be performed as part of a Home Inspection or as a stand-alone service.
 For home buyers, we recommend you consider adding mold testing to your home inspection if there are areas of concern or to simply provide you with peace of mind that you are buying a healthy home.